thekofimensah/bestlist-vitara/README.md

 Should not have another same name in the same selling space Small bonus, it can be good if when a person talks about it, the name is slightly unpredictable to get the other person to say "Huh, that sounds interesting"

+"Remember the milk" as a shopping list app

 Features
 Track user version
 Store locally and to the supabase